 How to Embody Good Character Traits

-The secret to hacking character traits it to realise that each character trait is just a constellation of deep-seated habits.
+The secret to developing good character traits is realising that each trait is a constellation of deep-seated habits.

-For example, “modesty” just describes many small routines of thought, word and deed which create patterns of behaviour that are consistent with our idea of what’s “modest”.
+For example, “modesty” describes many small routines of thought, word and deed which create patterns of behaviour that are consistent with our idea of “modest.”

-But there’s a challenge.
-Because unlike big habits, the ingredients of character traits are hard to pick out and isolate.
+But here’s the challenge.
+Because unlike big habits, the “building blocks” of character traits are hard to pick out and isolate.

-What are “tolerance”, “curiosity” or “acceptance”?
-Defining those sums as their parts would be a challenging task.
-And, even if we could deconstruct their thousands of sub-routines, there’d be too many to individually work on.
+What are “tolerance,” “curiosity” or “acceptance”?
+Defining the sums by their parts is a challenging task.
+And, even if we could identidy those thousands of sub-habits, they’d be too many to work on.

-So what we need is a system which like habit hacking but more output focussed.
-A system that measures the results of our actions rather than whether or not they took place.
+What we need is a system similar to habit hacking but more output-focussed.
+This system measures the results of our actions, rather than whether or not they took place.

-The solution (first described by Benjamin Franklin’s excellent Autobiography) is to flip habit tracking on its head.
-Instead of tracking habits (input) to change our behaviours (output), we’ll track behaviours (output) to alter our habits (input).
+The solution (first described in Benjamin Franklin’s excellent Autobiography) is to flip habit tracking on its head.
+Instead of tracking habits (input) to change your behaviours (output), you’ll track behaviours (output) to alter your habits (input).

 5 Steps to Hacking Your Character Traits

-If I’ve lost you then the good news is that the process to build new traits into your character is incredibly simple and has five foolproof steps:
+If this explanation sounds overwhelming, the good news is that it’s time to get practical.
+Building new traits into your character is incredibly simple and has five foolproof steps:

 - Step 1: Identify Character Traits That Inspire You

-- Step 2: Prioritise ONE Character Trait at a Time
+- Step 2: Prioritise ONE Trait at a Time

-- Step 3: Set Your Character Trait Up for Success
+- Step 3: Set Your Trait Up for Success

 - Step 4: Make Your Character Trait a Habit